Envirometrix/PredictiveSoilMapping/main.md

                       data.frame(ID=USDA.TT$name), match.ID=FALSE)
 ```

-The resulting object now contains also slots of type `labpt` which is exactly the geometric gravity point of the first polygon automatically derived by the `SpatialPolygons` function.
+The resulting object now also contains *slots* of type `labpt` which is exactly the geometric gravity point of the first polygon automatically derived by the `SpatialPolygons` function.

 ```r